-Whether you’re looking for casual southern comfort or a fine-dining experience there is a restaurant in Huntsville, Alabama, that will fit the bill.
-You’ll find everything from authentic European cuisine to real American-style grits.
-These ten local restaurants capture the unique flavor of Huntsville, making it sing with high-quality food, a welcoming atmosphere and great opportunities to dine al fresco.
+Whether you’re looking for casual Southern comfort food or a fine-dining experience, there’s a restaurant in Huntsville, Alabama, to suit your taste.
+The city has everything from authentic European cuisine to real American-grade grits.
+These local restaurants embody the unique flavor of Huntsville, making it sing with high-quality food, a welcoming atmosphere and great opportunities to dine al fresco.

 Restaurant, North American, American, Gluten-free, Vegetarian, $$$